Teaching in Honors

 Overview

 The Seneff Honors College helps students develop knowledge, mindsets, and skills needed to thrive in the 21st century through in-class and co-curricular opportunities.
-Broader, deeper, and more complex than the College’s standard curriculum, honors experiences engage students in addressing societal needs and challenges, often through practices such as service learning, undergraduate research, and study abroad.
+Broader, deeper, and more complex than the College’s standard curriculum, honors experiences engage students as partners in the learning process, often through pedagogies such inquiry-based learning, community-based learning, and project-based learning.

 Benefits of teaching Honors coursework